stas-sultanov/azure-monitor-telemetry/readme.md

 Strict quality standards are applied throughout the development of this library and reflected in the following safeguards:

-1. The repository is configured with branch protection [rules][github_docs_rule_sets] targeting the *main* branch, including the following:
+- The repository is configured with branch protection [rules][github_docs_rule_sets] targeting the *main* branch, including the following:
   - Require [signed commits][github_docs_verified_commit].
   - Require a pull request before merging, with the allowed method: *Squash*.
   - Require code scanning results via [CodeQL][github_workflow_code_ql].
-2. The workflow [Check][github_workflow_check] is configured to run on pull requests to the *main* branch and performs the following:
+- The workflow [Check][github_workflow_check] is configured to run on pull requests to the *main* branch and performs the following:
   - Checks that the code builds with no errors.
   - Executes unit tests with a coverage threshold of 95%.
   - Executes integration tests with a coverage threshold of 75%, using a temporary Azure environment that is automatically provisioned and disposed.
-3. The workflow [Release][github_workflow_release] is created with support for [artifact attestations][github_docs_artifact_attestations].
+- The workflow [Release][github_workflow_release] is created with
+  -  support of [artifact attestations][github_docs_artifact_attestations].
-4. The project build is configured to:
+- The project build is configured to:
   - Treat all warnings as errors.
   - Set the warning level to 9999.
   - Enforce code style in the build via [editorconfig](/.editorconfig).
   - Use [dotNet analyzers][dot_net_analyzers] with analysis level **latest-all**.
   - Ensure that all public members are documented.

 ## Why This Library?